Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Assumable home loans are generally difficult to find and to close, and may require the buyer to take on the onerous task of qualifying for a second mortgage.
 But if the buyer finds that assuming the mortgage will save money over getting a new mortgage (primarily through a lower rate), an assumable mortgage could be a good way to go.

 Hunting for a mortgage?
-SoFi offers home loans with as little as 5% down, and getting prequalified is quick and easy.
+SoFi offers home mortgage loans with as little as 3% down for first-time homebuyers, and getting prequalified is quick and easy.

 SoFi Loan Products